c42meitheal-collab/simviator-microservices/README.md

 # Simviator Microservices

-Professional flight simulation enhancement system built as microservices.
+Flight simulation enhancement system built as microservices.
 Provides real-time aviation commentary, character-driven guidance, and multi-platform bot integration for X-Plane, MSFS, and other flight simulators.

 ## 🎯 What It Does